Mandrake-Lee/WAVE300/README.md

 tools.

-The aim of this project is to upbring the sources to newer Linux kernels as original sources available seem to be compatible with older kernels.
+The aim of this project is to upbring the sources to newer Linux kernels as original sources available seem to be compatible only with older kernels.

 ## LEGAL DISCLAIMER
 The original sources for this git (wave300-3.2.1.1.48.tar.gz), upon which